Hotell/blogposts/2018-05/ts-react-default-props/blogpost.md

-# React,TypeScript and defaultProps dilema, aka "Solving a milion dollar problem".
+# React,TypeScript and defaultProps dilemma,

+> a.k.a "Solving a million dollar problem"

 Let's say, you wanna use/are using React, and you made a decision to use a typed JavaScript with it ... and you pick TypeScript for the job.
 Let me congratulate you for this decision in a first place, as your Dev life is going to be much easier from now on thanks to the type safety and top notch DX in the first place!
 Anyways, you'll start developing your first pieces of your React app with TypeScript.
-Everyhing will go flawlessly, until you'll come to this first "huge" issue.
+Everything will go flawlessly, until you'll come to this first "huge" issue.
 Dealing with `defaultProps` in your components...

 > This post is based on TypeScript 2.9 and uses a strict mode.
 If you don't use strict mode, turn it on ASAP because not using strict mode is like cheating on your girlfriend and you don't wanna do that. right? ( if you're in gradual migration phase from js to TS, nonStrict is OK ! )